enawrocki/starter-academic/content/publication/nawrocki-2013/index.md

 publication_types:
 - '2'
-abstract: Resveratrol, a polyphenolic phytoalexin, is produced by plants in response to infection and has antibacterial activity.
-Haemophilus ducreyi is a Gram-negative bacterium that is the causative agent of the sexually transmitted disease chancroid.
+abstract: Resveratrol, a polyphenolic phytoalexin, is produced by plants in response to infection and has antibacterial activity. *Haemophilus ducreyi* is a Gram-negative bacterium that is the causative agent of the sexually transmitted disease chancroid.
-  This study employed minimum cidal concentration (MCC) assays to evaluate the potential of resveratrol as a microbicide against H. ducreyi.
-Five class I and four class II strains of H. ducreyi tested had MCCs ≤500 μg/mL.
-Resveratrol was also tested against Lactobacillus spp., part of the natural vaginal flora.
-Representative strains of Lactobacillus were co-cultured with H. ducreyi and 500 μg/mL resveratrol; in all cases, Lactobacillus was recovered in greater numbers than H. ducreyi.
-These results show that resveratrol is not only bacteriostatic but is bactericidal to
-  H. ducreyi, confirming the compound's potential for use as a topical microbicide to prevent chancroid. © 2013 Elsevier B.V. and the International Society of Chemotherapy.
+  This study employed minimum cidal concentration (MCC) assays to evaluate the potential of resveratrol as a microbicide against *H. ducreyi*.
+Five class I and four class II strains of *H. ducreyi* tested had MCCs ≤500 μg/mL.
+Resveratrol was also tested against *Lactobacillus* spp., part of the natural vaginal flora.
+Representative strains of *Lactobacillus* were co-cultured with *H. ducreyi* and 500 μg/mL resveratrol; in all cases, *Lactobacillus* was recovered in greater numbers than *H. ducreyi*.
+These results show that resveratrol is not only bacteriostatic but is bactericidal to *H. ducreyi*, confirming the compound's potential for use as a topical microbicide to prevent chancroid. © 2013 Elsevier B.V. and the International Society of Chemotherapy.
 publication: '*International Journal of Antimicrobial Agents*'
 doi: 10.1016/j.ijantimicag.2013.02.008